 - Follow through.
 Your profitability is dependent on how you run your business after you find the right product.
 Make sure you know how to: conduct proper product research, source quality products, negotiate pricing, present a higher perceived value, run profitable PPC campaigns, create an optimized listing, and more.

-Want more info or a deep dive in a certain Amazon product category?
+Want more info or a deep dive into a certain Amazon product category?
 Let us know in the comments!